rsheldiii/KeyV2/README.md

 This library supports Cherry and Alps switches, and has pre-defined key profiles for SA, DSA, DCS, G20, Hi-Pro and (some form of) OEM keycaps. `keys.scad` is the entry point for everything but the most technical use.
 Pre-programmed key profiles can be found in the `key_profiles` directory.

-Every key starts with defaults that are overridden by each function call.
-The simplest cherry key you can make would be:
+Every key starts with default settings (provided in `settings.scad`) that are overridden by each function call.
+The simplest key you can make would be:

 ```
 key();